Code-Institute-Submissions/molacuizine/README.md

 * be able to add, update and delete items for store management purposes.
 * be able to open and close the online site for control  purposes.
+* be able to make an item become temporarily unavailable.

 ### UX design work overview